Best Referral Programs to Join in 2026: For Consultants, Agency Owners, and Creators

 What qualifies as a referral on Giftronaut's program?

 An order qualifies when the referred customer completes funding, sends a fulfilled order, and the order is not canceled or flagged for fraud.
-Commission accrues per order until the $200 per-customer cap is reached.
-There is no cap on the number of customers you can refer.
+There is no per-customer cap — you earn 5% on every qualified order they place in their first 12 months.

 Wrapping Up